-8 Net Change in Fund Balances - Total Gov ernmental Funds 834,727 Governmental funds report capital out activities, assets with an initial, individu the cost is allocated over their estimate. ual cost of more than \$2,500 are capid talized and £ Capital outlays more than \$2,500 Depreciation Expense 1,435,512 (499,368) 936,144 The governmental funds report debt per repayment of debt principal is reported recognized as it accrues in the statement of these differences follows: d as an expenditure.
-Interest expens nt of activities regardless of when it is e is Repayment of Debt Principal Change in Accrued Interest 663,319 2,134 665,453 Pension income/expense was reported in the changes in net pension assets/liabili in the governmental funds but is repo ties in the entity-wide statements. orted based on 105,374 In the statement of activities compensa during the year.
-In the governmental is measured by the amount of financial re the year, compensated absences increa funds, however, expenditures for thes esources used (essentially, the amoun e items are (11,099) In the statement of activities prepaid exconsumed, while these costs are recogn xpenses are not reported as expendituited when paid in governmental fund ıres until ls.
-Change in Net Position of Governmental Activities 2,530,599
+Net Change in Fund Balances - Total Governmental Funds 3,227,621 Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, assets with an initial, individual cost of more than \$5,000 are capitalized and the cost is allocated over their estimated useful lives and reported as depreciation expense.
+Capital outlays more than \$5,000 1,288,364 Depreciation Expense (557,671) 730,693 The governmental funds report debt proceeds as an other financing source, while repayment of debt principal is reported as an expenditure.
+Interest expense is recognized as it accrues in the statement of activities regardless of when it is due.
+The net effect of these differences follows: , Lease Purchase Proceeds(2,200,000)Repayment of Debt Principal773,134Change in Accrued Interest6,638 (1,420,228) Pension income/expense was reported in the governmental funds but is reported based on the changes in net pension assets/liabilities in the entity-wide statements.
+162,828 In the statement of activities compensated absences are measured by the amounts earned during the year.
+In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amount paid).
+During the year, compensated absences increased by this amount.
+(63,930) In the statement of activities prepaid expenses are not reported as expenditures until consumed, while these costs are recognized when paid in governmental funds.
+Change in Net Position of Governmental Activities 2,636,984